xebu/bootstrap-mac-dev/README.md

 # 🛠️ Bootstrap Mac Dev Environment

 A highly opinionated, modular, and repeatable way to bootstrap a macOS machine for development.
-This setup includes CLI tools, apps, language environments, and dotfiles — with sensible defaults and modular structure for easy customization.
+This setup includes CLI tools, apps, language environments, and dotfiles — with sensible defaults and a modular structure for easy customization.

+This repository provides a personal set of scripts and configuration files to automate and standardize how I set up my macOS development environment.

+Feel free to adapt it to your own needs.

+If you spot a bug, have a suggestion, or want to contribute improvements, please open an issue

 ---

-## ⚙️ Requirements
+## ⚠️ Warning

-- macOS (Intel or Apple Silicon)
-- Command Line Tools (`xcode-select --install`)
-- Internet connection
-- [Rosetta 2](https://support.apple.com/en-us/HT211861) (installed automatically for Apple Silicon)
-- `make` (pre-installed on macOS)
+As this bootstrap is tailored to my personal development workflow.
+It assumes:

+- You're comfortable using the terminal and command-line tools
+- You understand what each step does, or you're willing to read the source scripts
+- You accept responsibility for the changes it will make to your system

+**Do not use this on a production machine or a shared device unless you know exactly what you're doing.**

 ---

 ## 📦 What's Included?

-- ✅ Xcode & Software Updates
+- ✅ Software Updates
-- 📁 Directory Structure: `~/code/{personal,work,playground}`
+- 📁 Directory Structure: `~/code/{learn,personal,work,playground}`
 - 🍺 Homebrew (package manager)
 - 🔧 CLI Tools (e.g., `git`, `bat`, `fzf`, `zoxide`, `tldr`, `neovim`, etc.)
 - 🧠 Shell Setup (`oh-my-zsh`, Powerlevel10k, plugins)